amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

 ![QuAPI Convergence](../tutorial_examples/QuAPI.png)

 ## Time-Evolving Matrix Product Operator (TEMPO)
 Recently ideas of tensor network have been used to make path integral calculations more efficient.
 The correlation between the time-points decrease with the temporal separation between them.
 This allows for significantly compressed matrix product state (MPS) representation of the so-called path-amplitude tensor.
 The influence functional is represented as a matrix product operator and applied to this path-amplitude MPS to incorporate the effect of the baths.
+This tensor network approach to QuAPI simulations is called the Time-Evolved Matrix Product Operators (TEMPO) [strathearnEfficientNonMarkovianQuantum2018](@cite) method.
 The interface is kept consistent with the other path integral methods like QuAPI.
 The MPO-MPS applications is controlled through a `cutoff` threshold and a `maxdim` threshold.
 The method used for applying an MPO to an MPS can be chosen to be one of `naive`, `densitymatrix`, or `fit`.
 These settings are passed as `extraargs`, which is an object of `TEMPO.TEMPOArgs` or `Utilities.TensorNetworkArgs`.
 By default, `cutoff=1e-8`, `maxdim=500` and `method=naive`.
-These ideas have been outlined in [TEMPO](https://dx.doi.org/10.1038/s41467-018-05617-3).
 The implementation follows the details of [TNPI](https://arxiv.org/abs/2106.12523) incorporating multiple baths and the QuAPI splitting.
 ```julia
 ρ0 = [1.0+0.0im 0; 0 0]
 sigma_z_TEMPO = []